elisabethkoert/FEATHER/docs/Developer-Guide/Known-Limitations.md

 - **Spike extraction from raw Neuralynx data:** `generateSLfromRawNlxData.m`, `generateSLfromRawNlxData_BackgroundNoise.m`, `generateSLfromRawNlxData_baseline_global.m` (itself present as two near-duplicate files, one titled `... - Copy.m`), plus `evaluateDataAndSpikes.m` and `evaluateDataAndSpikes_EK.m`, which overlap significantly in purpose.
 The `icme.ExtractMUAfromRawDataIntoSL` method currently calls `generateSLfromRawNlxData_baseline_global`, but comments in the same file show it previously called `generateSLfromRawNlxData_BackgroundNoise`, suggesting active, recent iteration on which version is "correct."

-⚠️ **NEEDS INPUT FROM MAINTAINERS:** for each group above, please confirm which function is the current recommended one so this can be stated explicitly in [[IC Analysis Walkthrough|User-Guide-IC-Walkthrough]] and [[How to Add a New IC Experiment/Protocol Type|Developer-Guide-Adding-New-Experiment-Type]], and whether the older/duplicate versions can be deleted or should be kept for reproducing old published analyses (in which case, consider clearly marking them as archival, e.g. moving them to an explicitly named `legacy/` folder).
+⚠️ **NEEDS INPUT FROM MAINTAINERS:** for each group above, please confirm which function is the current recommended one so this can be stated explicitly in [IC Analysis Walkthrough](../User-Guide/IC-Walkthrough.md) and [How to Add a New IC Experiment/Protocol Type](./Adding-New-Experiment-Type.md), and whether the older/duplicate versions can be deleted or should be kept for reproducing old published analyses (in which case, consider clearly marking them as archival, e.g. moving them to an explicitly named `legacy/` folder).

 ---